 Because of the unique work involved with scissor lifts and aerial lifts, OSHA (Occupational Safety & Health Administration) makes rules and regulations for companies that use these machines.
 There are many hazards and potential accidents from working high up in the air.

 Aerial lift workers have to be concerned with dangerous power lines, other large equipment (cranes and buckets) and strong winds.
 Aerial lift hazards include falling from heights, being hit with falling objects, tip-overs, ejections from the lift, electrocution, and contact with overhead objects.
-According to OSHA, aerial lift operators must be properly trained, never override safety devices, never position the lift between the workers on the platform and overhead hazards, must place the lift at least ten feet away from overhead power lines, must assume all power lines are live, must use body harnesses and lanyards, set the brakes and use wheel chocks when on a slope, and never go over the load and weight limit of the lift.
+According to OSHA, aerial lift operators must be properly trained on a variety of scissor lift situations and tasks to safety operate the equipment.

 Scissor lift operators are commonly injured by unstable loads, sudden movements and other risky situations.
 Hazards involving scissor lifts involve operating in poor weather like strong winds, placing the scissor lift on unstable ground, and coming into contact with overhead objects.
 Scissor lift workers must understand scissor lift safety to prevent accidents and follow protocols, including proper fall protection, stabilization and positioning.
 Workers must also keep the lift at least ten feet away from power lines, never operate in bad weather, use traffic control measures, and must all be trained.